oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-what-angular-tools-to-install-for-an-angular-project/rule.md

 To check you have the correct version of Node.js run the following from a terminal/command window.

-If you have older versions of Node.js or don't have it installed, please install the latest LTS version from here:​ [https://nodejs.org/en](https://nodejs.org/en/)
+If you have older versions of Node.js or don't have it installed, please install the latest LTS version from here: [https://nodejs.org/en](https://nodejs.org/en/)

 As of Angular 9, you need to be on Node 11+.